jaredkosanovic/no-headwind/content/post/bike-non-stop-2021/introduction.md

 ## What's Next

-In June, I will create another post with more details about how to follow the race.
+Closer to the start of the race, I will create another post with more details about how to follow along.
 For now, please consider learning more about polio and [donating to my fundraiser](https://raise.rotary.org/jaredkosanovic/challenge).